-Growing up, this Queens born artist was heavily influenced by New York’s pop cultural past, and dove into the vinyl and VHS tapes that surrounded him.
+Growing up, this NYC born artist was heavily influenced by the city’s pop cultural past, and dove into the vinyl and VHS tapes that surrounded him.
 From martial arts to blaxploitation, classic jazz to funk and soul, and from arthouse to grindhouse–he grew up in a library of deep-cuts, curated over decades by his culturally immersed family.

 Always an eager student, his first public showing was an opportunity to dive further in.
 As part of “Behind the Green Door,” he was the youngest amongst a well-established West Village collective of artists.
 He used this as yet another an opportunity to absorb the knowledge of the OGs.